 Flight Attendant Certificate, Credit Certificate

+The Flight Attendant Certificate prepares students for employment as flight attendants in corporate, business or airline operations.
 Flight Attendants are FAA licensed crew members who play a vital role in the efficient operation of the flight.
 They are responsible for the safety and comfort of passengers and are trained in emergency procedures, first aid, conflict management, aircraft systems, and safety equipment.
-A Certificate in Flight Attendant Training will be awarded to students completing the above pattern with a 3.0 GPA or higher.
-This program will provide the student with the academic training to become a flight attendant.

 Total Number of Credits Required for Certificate 12*